MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 1. **Curators of Governance Voting:** Satellites vote on:
     - Updates to business logic (e.g. disbursing funds from the [Treasury](#governance--treasury), altering the interest rate algorithm for loans etc
     - Updates to the core Maven Finance protocol (e.g. adding a new [collateral asset class for vaults](#multi-asset-backed-loans), or adding new smart contracts)
-2. **Oracle Price Feed Providers:** Satellites are nodes of Maven Finance's decentralized oracle, which provides price data for the assets that can be used as collateral for [the vaults](#multi-asset-backed-loans) (XTZ, tzBTC, SIRS, etc.)
+2. **Oracle Price Feed Providers:** Satellites are nodes of Maven Finance's decentralized oracle, which provides price data for the assets that can be used as collateral for [the vaults](#multi-asset-backed-loans) (MVRK, wBTC, etc.)

 A Satellite can act on its own behalf and can receive delegations on behalf of others.

 To operate a Maven Finance Satellite, a user needs to stake a security deposit in MVN as a bond, which the user can buy on the open market or earn by participating in the ecosystem (e.g. through yield farming).
 Technically speaking, a Satellite may stake a security deposit to participate in governance and *not* operate an oracle node.
 Operating a Satellite node for governance is required to operate the oracle node software in order to sign the data feeds.

-The supported collateral assets at launch will be XTZ, tzBTC (wrapped BTC), SIRS (the liquidity baking LP token),, USDT, EURL, and Maven Finance’s [mTokens](#lending-earning-yield-on-your-assets).
+The supported collateral assets at launch will be MVRK, wBTC (wrapped BTC), USDT, and Maven Finance’s [mTokens](#lending-earning-yield-on-your-assets).

-Satellites sign transactions and pay the fees in XTZ.
-For their XTZ costs, Satellites are reimbursed directly with XTZ.
+Satellites sign transactions and pay the fees in MVRK.
+For their MVRK costs, Satellites are reimbursed directly with MVRK.
 Satellite rewards for their services are paid in sMVN (Governance may add the ability to receive compensation in other assets).
 The amount that Satellites are paid is set by a [Governance decision](#governance) (to be applied transparently by smart contracts), but as a general rule:

 - Governance operations earns staked MVN, and other invoiced assets (ex.
 USDT)
-- Providing Oracle pricing information earns staked MVN and XTZ (reimbursement)
+- Providing Oracle pricing information earns staked MVN and MVRK (reimbursement)

 **In other words: you get paid cash for contributing your governance power, and you get governance power from helping to determine the value of cash.**